redphx/joydance/README.md

 1. Open the phone pairing screen on Just Dance.

-2. Connect your PC/Mac/Linux to the same Wi-Fi network as your game console.
+2. Connect your PC/Mac/Linux to the same Wi-Fi or LAN network as your game console.

 3. Run this command:
   ```